folio-org/okapi/doc/guide.md

 are to be defined at a later stage and will most likely be provided by an external module that can hook into a specific Service Provider authn/authz system.

+### Deployment and discovery

+Getting a service available for a tenant is a multi-step process:

+ * The module gets deployed.
+That means, a process is started on some nodes that offers a web service on some network address.
+ * The service id and network address are POSTed to the discovery module, so Okapi can find out where the service is running.
+ * The service ID and routing entries are posted to the proxy module, so Okapi can know where to route incoming requests
+ * The service ID is enabled for some tenants.

+We assume some external management program will be making these requests.
+For testing, see the curl command-line examples later in this document.
+It can not be a proper Okapi module itself, because it needs to be running before any modules have been deployed.

 ### Request Processing